Welcome to Religious Education at May Memorial!

 For More Information

-Stacy Sceiford, the Director of Religious Education, is available for office hours on Wednesdays from 1:00-3:00pm, or by appointment.
+Stacy Sceiford, the Director of Religious Education, is available by appointment.
 You can reach the DRE by calling the main office 315-446-8920 or by email Director of Religious Education.